Here Comes The Bride

 "Sarah, I cannot believe you are early."

 Where did the inspiration for Nikkia and B.B. come from?
-I currently work with youth in an after-school program for children in grades K-5, and as I wrote this story, their way of being able to see through adults, honesty, and innocence was a major element I wanted to show.
+I used to work with children in grades K-5 for an after-school program.
+At the time when I wrote this story, their way of being able to see through adults, honesty, and innocence was a major element I wanted to show.
 The same could be said about teenagers, and I'm sure you can recall in your life as a child or teenager when you knew which adults truly cared about you versus those that were wearing a mask.
 There are cute sayings in this story, such as "I'm nervousing" (I'm nervous) or "I want to verse you in checkers" (I want to play against you, you versus me.)
 Those sayings come straight from their mouths and I felt it gave the story an authentic children's touch.

 I have thank yous…here we go.
 Thanks to God for the ability to write.
 Seriously, I don't know what I'd do without Him, or the hobby that He's blessed me with.
 I feel writing is something I do decently and I enjoy it very much.
 Thanks to Quentin Tarantino and the Kill Bill cast and crew.
 If not for the movies, this wouldn't have been written.
 If anyone's seen QT's interviews on Kill Bill, you see how much different inspiration he got to make this story...so in a way, he's doing fan-fiction, which is pretty damn cool.
 Thank you to Adrienne, Steve, Tiara, David, and Tanisha for being supportive of my writing.
 If I am forgetting anyone, I humbly apologize right now and please know that I do appreciate you and your support.